-As consumers and recipients of services from utilities, our least favorite thing about receipt of those services is paying bills.
-As service providers, one of the areas of most obvious concern is securing information and data related to those payments; customer details and credit card information.
+As consumers and recipients of services from utilities, one of our least favourite things about receipt of those services is paying bills.
+As service providers, one of the areas of most obvious concern is securing information and data related to those payments, customer details, and credit card information.

 Both concerns violently converge in a number of ways that range from fair and equitable pricing to measured transparency around operations when rate and price increases are in order, but perhaps one of the most vexing challenges is in the area of security and compliance for online payments.